BelaPlatform/bela_newBlog/docs/_posts/2018-05-02-salt-a-programmable-eurorack-syntesizer.markdown

 ---
 layout: post
-title: "Salt"
+title: "Salt: a programmable Eurorack module"
-date: 2018-04-30
+date: 2018-05-02
 categories:
   - "Hardware"
-description: "Salt: a programmable Eurorack module"
+description: "Bela in a Eurorack"
 image: salt/salt-header.jpg
 author: bela
 ---

-# Salt

 Salt is a Bela-powered programmable Eurorack module, developed by [RebelTechnology](https://rebeltech.org) and [Bela](https://bela.io).

-{% include single-image.html fileName="salt/salt-front.jpg" caption="An early prototype of Salt" %}
+{% include single-image.html fileName="salt/salt-front.jpg" caption="Salt and Salt+" %}

 ## What does it do?